ForestAdmin/documentation-user-guide/other-tabs/activity.md

 ![](<../.gitbook/assets/image (190).png>)

-It allows users to track any actions triggered by a member of your Forest Admin project.
+It allows users to track any actions triggered by a member of a Forest Admin project.

 The actions that are displayed in the activity view are "write" actions: